 Midwest Food Bank is Sharing the Blessings

 As a faith-based organization, it is the mission of Midwest Food Bank to share the love of Christ by alleviating hunger and malnutrition locally and throughout the world and providing disaster relief; all without discrimination.
 Our vision is to provide industry-leading food relief to those in need while feeding them spiritually.

 A Volunteer-based National Food Bank

-Midwest Food Bank is structured to provide service opportunities and operate through the work of volunteers.
-Our volunteers are more than our hands and feet; they are fundamental to the success of our organization.
-They collect, sort, pack, and distribute food and disaster relief donations, and remind us every day that our mission could not be achieved without them.
+Midwest Food Bank volunteers are more than our hands and feet; they are fundamental to the success of our organization.
+We are structured to provide service opportunities and operate through the work of volunteers.
+They collect, sort, pack, and distribute food and disaster relief donations and remind us every day that our mission could not be achieved without them.

-More than 17,930 volunteers put in over 300,898 hours of service in 2020, the equivalent of over 150 full-time employees.
-The service of these dedicated volunteers allows Midwest Food Bank to operate efficiently.
-They gain the unique perspective that worldwide hunger is prevalent and their efforts can make a difference.
+In 2022, more than 30,000 volunteers put in over 350,000 hours of service, the equivalent of over 175 full-time employees.
+The service of these dedicated volunteers allows Midwest Food Bank to operate efficiently while keeping administrative costs low.
+They gain the unique perspective that worldwide hunger is prevalent, and their efforts can make a difference.

 Disaster Relief & Logistics

-In 2005, Midwest Food Bank saw first-hand that we had the ability to deliver hope and support to the victims of Hurricane Katrina.
+In 2005, Midwest Food Bank saw first-hand that we could deliver hope and support to the victims of Hurricane Katrina.
 With prayer and passion, we began to increase our capacity and work toward improving our disaster support coverage.
 This allowed us to serve more people more effectively.

-We have a fleet of trucks and a team of volunteer drivers who stand ready.
-Food donations are picked up from all across the country, delivered to our facilities, and distributed to those in need.
+We have a fleet of trucks and volunteer drivers standing ready.
+Food donations are picked up from across the country, delivered to our facilities, and distributed to those in need.

-As a first responder to Salvation Army, we can have family food boxes on the road to a disaster site within 24 hours of a request.
+As a front-line provider for Salvation Army, we can have family food boxes on the road to a disaster site within 24 hours of a request.
 Each food box has enough food to feed a family of 4 for 4 to 5 days.
-Volunteers pack the boxes, load them on semis and drive them to affected areas.
+Volunteers pack the boxes, load them on semis, and drive them to affected areas.

 A Bright Future